seatable/seatable-scripts/manual/python/columns.md

 base.move_column(table_name, column_key, target_column_key)
 ```

-column_key is the key of the column you want to move
+* column_key:  the key of the column you want to move

-target_column_key is the key of the anchor column, the moved column will be moved to the right of the column
+* target_column_key:  is the key of the anchor column, the moved column will be moved to the right of the column

 ##### Example